 Only staying active will make you want to live a hundred years.japanese proverb

 You can begin self-actualizing by building a new daily habit of devoting time to exploring yourself.
-Once you have this habit, use that time to visualize the future, increase self-awareness, and consider your answers to the four diagram prompts.
-The more time you devote to exploration, the more precise your ikigai will become.
+Once you have experience in this habit, use that time to visualize the future, increase self-awareness, and consider your answers to the four diagram prompts.
+The more time you devote to exploration, the more precise your concept of ikigai will become.

 Applying ikigai to your daily life will also help kickstart your journey.
 Authors Hector Garcia and Francesc Miralles have defined ten rules of ikigai that will help you embody the essence of ikigai living, just as the Japanese do.